 - Posted on Residents only Ambergris Caye Facebook page and San Pablo/San Marcos neighborhood watch group.

-- Set the motion in process to cancel and get a new Canadian card which I was told will take up to a month to arrive.
+- Set in motion in the process to cancel and get a new Canadian card which I was told will take up to a month to arrive.
 It must be coming on the Mayflower 🙂

 I figured now was as good a time as any to send that out to the universe hoping not only that someone in need would find the jar but that I could appease the money gods and help my situation.
 Although I do believe in miracles, at this point I am not really expecting my wallet to come back but still hopeful that nothing happens as far as people trying to use bank cards.